roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   She felt the lad exploring her crotch with his fingers.
 The whole ordeal was degrading, now he was pulling on her lips.
 Here in her class it was all the more humiliating.

   "She's got pierced loops in her lips!
 There's another one between them, in her hole!"
 Gavin announced to the class.
 He had eventually worked it out.
 "She's a right slut," Gavin laughed, still playing with her lips, dipping in and out of her vagina with two fingers.
-Report_Story #3